etingof/talks/pyvo-python-on-the-baremetal/source/slides.rst

 The Micro Python way
 ====================

-* Code in Python 3
+* Code in Python
 * Upload Python script

 What is MicroPython?
 ====================

-* Complete new implementation of Python 3.4
+* From-the-scratch implementation of Python 3.4
-* Efficient on resources (8K of RAM)
+* Efficient on resources (runs in 8K of RAM)
-* Can runs on bare metal

 Similarities with CPython?
 ==========================